sipostudent/Space-Riddle-Brain-Teaser-/README.md

 Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-6. To display the project, open the above URL (localhost:5000) :computer:
+6. To display the project, open the above URL (localhost:5000)

 [**To top**](#Table-of-Contents)